Medical Schools That Don't Require the MCAT: Top Programs List

 All future medical students dread the MCAT for its complex material, long hours, and the weight it carries in their medical school applications.
 However, there are ways around writing the dreaded MCAT to get into medical school.

-Several programs throughout the US offer no MCAT options for students, which is good news for those who wish to opt out of the test or haven’t done well on their MCAT attempts so far.
+Several programs throughout the US do not offer MCAT options for students, which is good news for those who wish to opt out of the test or have not done well on their MCAT attempts so far.

 So, how can you get into medical school without an MCAT?
 Let’s talk about it.
 Here we’ve compiled an inclusive list of programs and medical schools that do not require an MCAT.
 Let’s get started!